-If your furry friend is too energetic to walk down the aisle with your wedding rings, you can also have him or her “sign” your marriage license with their paw/hoof/claw, etc.
+If your furry friend is too energetic to walk down the aisle with your wedding rings, there are plenty of others ways to include your pets in your wedding.
+For example, you can also have him or her “sign” your marriage license with their paw/hoof/claw, etc.

 We’ve also had a bride who rode into the ceremony on her horse, which was f*cking awesome.

 Pro-tip: If you decide to incorporate your pet into your wedding ceremony, be sure to designate a friend or family member to act as a “handler.”
 This way, you can enjoy the rest of your day without having to worry about taking care of your furry friend.

 One of our absolute favorite things to photograph is couples in love with the pets they love.
 It’s love-ception!
 It provides a really cool and unique new dimension to the shoot and acts as a great complement to the rest of your portraits.

 The way that we like to approach this is to have your handler tag along with us for the first part of the portrait shoot.
 Once we get a few really great shots, he or she can take your furry friend away while we do the rest of your couple’s portraits.